Homometric subsets of $\mathbb{Z}_n$ with cardinality 5: classification and enumeration: Abstract

 \section{Abstract}

 Two subsets of $\Z_n$ are said to be homometric if they have the same multiset of pairwise cyclic (i.e., Lee) distances.
 Homometric subsets necessarily have the same cardinality, say $k$.
 In this paper, for all positive integers $n$, we classify the homometric subsets of $\Z_n$ with cardinality $k=5$ (modulo cyclic shifts and reflections).
 Our classification consists of six families of homometric pairs, and one family of homometric triples.
-We also give a closed-form generating function that counts these homometric pairs and triples for all $n$.
+We also give a closed-form generating function that counts these homometric pairs and triples for all~$n$.
+The same problem for $k \leq 4$ was partially solved by Erd\H{o}s and ultimately settled by Rosenblatt--Berman (1984).
 As an immediate application of our result, one obtains an explicit criterion for the solvability of the crystallographic phase retrieval problem, in the setting of binary signals supported on $k=5$ many atoms.
-The same problem for $k \leq 4$ was partially solved by Erd\H{o}s and ultimately settled by Rosenblatt--Berman (1984), who noted that for $k \geq 5$ the problem seems very difficult.
-Equivalently, in the language of microtonal music theory, our result solves the open problem of classifying Z-related pentachords.

 \subjclass[2020]{Primary 94A12; Secondary 05A15; 00A65}